 Your DevOps team might be practicing ClickOps without even realizing it causing inefficiencies, misconfigurations, and cost sprawl.

 Manual, UI-based cloud management processes that bypass Infrastructure as Code (IaC) principles—or worse, in the absence of IaC—lack the rigor to manage complex cloud environments.
-These ClickOps processes slow down deployments, increase errors, create compliance risks, impede scaling, decrease reliability of the infrastructure, and lead to cost sprawl.
+These ClickOps processes slow down deployments.
+They also increase errors and create compliance risks.
+They make scaling harder and decrease the reliability of the infrastructure.
+This can lead to higher costs.
+Switching to an automated IaC-based system can help find and remove ClickOps.
+This change can also boost efficiency and the business value of a company’s cloud infrastructure.

 What is ClickOps?